Trippin: Crossing Borders in Africa

-There is a word in the german language: “vorfreude” – the happiness created by the anticipation of something (booked trip/wedding/delivery/etc).
-Well in corona years, this was much needed, but it needed to be taken with caution, since, you never know when a new rule/variant/closing/add more to the list is going to pop up.
+There is a word in the German language: “vorfreude” – the happiness created by the anticipation of something (booked trip/wedding/delivery/etc).
+In corona years, this was much needed.
+However, it had to be taken with caution.
+You never know when a new rule, variant, or closing is going to pop up.

-And aside all the new and old version, we made it, not as initially planned, but I think it was for the better, since we got to enjoy more and drive less.
+We made it through both the new and old versions.
+It wasn’t as initially planned, but I think it was for the better.
+We got to enjoy more and drive less.

-A trip around south-east Africa in 40 days in December and January, it was equally good as it sounds, even for non-animal adorers or long drives lovers, which is me.
+We traveled around south-east Africa in 40 days during December and January.
+The experience was as good as it sounds.
+It was enjoyable even for non-animal lovers or those who don’t love long drives, which is me.

-The inital plan – Zambia – Botswana – Zimbabwe – Malawi (via Mozambique) – Tanzania – Zambia.
+The initial plan: Zambia – Botswana – Zimbabwe – Malawi (via Mozambique) – Tanzania – Zambia.

-The plan is that you cant plan everything or should I say anything, but that not necessarilly is a negative thing.
+The learning is that you can’t plan everything.
+Or should I say anything?
+But that is not necessarily a negative thing.

 ZAMBIA